spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/pam50.rst

 is included in your installation of SCT.
 It has the following features:

 * It is available for T1-, T2-and T2*-weighted MRI contrast.
-* It is compatible with the ICBM152 brain template, allowing cerebrospinal studies.
+* It is compatible with the ICBM152 brain template (a.k.a.
+MNI template), allowing to conduct simultaneous brain/spine studies within the same coordinate system.
 * It includes atlases of white matter pathways and gray matter subregions.